Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Introduction

-We evaluate our attack methods in a realistic setting by annotating a real-world legal dataset with PII labels aligned with privacy regulations such as CPIS, GDPR, and CCPA (see Acronyms List~\ref{sec:acronyms}).
-To assess attack effectiveness, we define two metrics: i) \textit{coverage}, the proportion of target PII from other clients that can be recovered, and ii) \textit{efficiency}, the amount of PII extracted within a limited query budget.
+To evaluate these attacks, we build a benchmark dataset by annotating a real-world Chinese legal corpus with fine-grained PII labels aligned with privacy regulations such as CPIS, GDPR, and CCPA (see Acronyms List~\ref{sec:acronyms}).
+We assess the attacks using two metrics: \emph{coverage} (the proportion of target PII successfully extracted) and \emph{efficiency} (the amount of PII recovered under a limited query budget).
+Our experiments reveal that the proposed attacks can extract up to 56.6\% of victim-exclusive PII, with \textit{Name}, \textit{Address}, and \textit{Birthday} being the most vulnerable types.
+Moreover, we observe diminishing returns as query budgets grow, while FP Sampling and LAFt enhance diversity under tighter budgets.
+These findings expose concrete privacy risks in FedLLMs and underscore the need for stronger privacy-preserving mechanisms.